-What I did was to create a series of short messages.
-These can be sent out in a mass, individual emails or even text to parents whenever I feel the need.
-Having these pre-written notes allows me to not over-react (versus under-react for that matter) or allow my frustration to turn into a confrontation.
+What I did was create a series of short messages.
+These can be sent out in mass, individual emails, or even text to parents whenever I feel the need.
+Having these pre-written notes allows me to not overreact (versus under-react for that matter) or allow my frustration to turn into a confrontation.

 I have a weekly reminder note for tuition.
 One for maintaining contracted pick-up/drop-off times.
 And even a reminder of how to request schedule changes.
 These notes are sent out quite regularly, some weekly, whenever I see an issue becoming a problem.
 These reminders also tend to tickle the memory of parents.
 Memory’s who have long since forgotten specific policies outlined in their contract.